Chapter 2 Data exploration

 2.2 Packages

-A basic set of functions are already included in basic R, i.e. the software you downloaded when installing R. But since there is a huge community worldwide constantly developing new functions and features for R and since the entirety of all R functions there are is way to big to install at once, most of the functions are bundeled into so called packages.
+A basic set of functions are already included in base R, i.e. the software you downloaded when installing R. But since there is a huge community worldwide constantly developing new functions and features for R and since the entirety of all R functions there are is way to big to install at once, most of the functions are bundeled into so called packages.
 A package is a bundle of functions you can download and install from the Comprehensive R Archive Network (CRAN) (https://cran.r-project.org/).
 If you visit the site, you can also get an overview over all available packages.
 You can install a package by using the function install.packages() which takes the package name as a string (i.e. in quotes) as its argument:

 install.packages("lubridate")

 If you run this line of code, R goes online and downloads the package lubdridate (Grolemund and Wickham 2011) which contains a number of useful functions for dealing with dates.
 This operation has to be done only once, so it is one of the rare cases where it makes sense to copy the code directly into the console.
-If you write it in your script window it is advisable to comment out the code with a # after you’ve run it once to avoid unnecessarily running it again if you rerun the rest of your script.
+If you write it in your script window it is advisable to comment out the code with a # after you have run it once to avoid unnecessarily running it again if you rerun the rest of your script.

 Once you have installed the package, its functions are downloaded to your computer but are not accessible yet, because the package has to be activated first.
 If you try to call a function from a package that is not activated yet (e.g. the function today() from lubridate), you get this error: